turingschool/curriculum/source/projects/web_guesser.markdown

 Refresh the browser and you should see a `RuntimeError`.
 On the second line it shows you the error message like `{"guess"=>"14"}`.

-Using `raise` like this can be an quick way to understand what data looks like inside the server.
+Using `throw` like this can be an quick way to understand what data looks like inside the server.
 What we see here is that the `params` method returns us a Ruby hash with the key `"guess"` and the value `"14"`.
 That 14 is what I had enterd in the form.

 So if we write `params["guess"]` we'll get back a string representation of the guess that the user entered in the form.

-Now that we're done debugging, remove that `raise params.inspect` line.
+Now that we're done debugging, remove that `throw params.inspect` line.

 #### Too High?